nabeel054002/Computing-with-Signals-Project/README.md

+# Computing With Signals
+# CNN for 1 Dimension for Human Activity Detection
+# Nabeel Khan 200121032

 We have our inputs for training and testing in the train and test folders respectively

 We define 9 features, that vary across time, and have to give an output of size 6, which defines what action are we talking about